xunxunhuang/lgrz.github.io/index.md

 ### Publications

 * J. Mackenzie, Z. Dai, L. Gallagher and J. Callan.
-Efficiency Implications of Term Weighting for Passage Retrieval. *Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval* (SIGIR 2020).
+[Efficiency Implications of Term Weighting for Passage Retrieval][mdgc20sigir]. *Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval* (SIGIR 2020).
 * L. Gallagher, R-C. Chen, R. Blanco, and J. S. Culpepper.
 [Joint Optimization of Cascade Ranking Models][gcbc19wsdm]. *Proceedings of the 12th International Conference on Web Search and Data Mining* (WSDM 2019).